jalexandre0/esp8266-micropython-blink/README.md

 If everything run smoothly, after reset you should see the internal led blinking.

-No its time to play.
+Now its time to play.

 Use bin/repl script to invoke micropyhton interactive shell.
 This must interrupt any code running on board and present you with interactive prompt.